 Vineyards

 Magnetic North is made from two dry farmed ungrafted (own rooted) parcels growing on a high mountainous ridge at 520 meters above sea-level on very red iron rich sandy soil over red clay.
 The two parcels are quite close together on a gentle south-east facing slope.
 One is planted in 1984, the other in 1981.
 Together they comprise about 2.8Ha.
-Usually, they yield between 1 and 2 tons per Ha, but in 2022 they delivered over 3 tons per ha.
+Usually, they yield between 1 and 2 tons per Ha.
 I personally consider this to be one of the absolute best Chenin vineyards in the Cape.

 Technical Details